mattmuench/watchperf/README.md

 Known Issues:

 - On Oracle/Sun Servers using the T2 or T3 processors (like T5220, for instance), one might encounter drops of probe data due to high load placed by dtrace on a single core.
-You might consider to disable dtrace, if no granular IO data is needed - like offsets of IOs and IO size distribution. (use -D option) Although UltraSPARC IIi processors are somewhat older, on a U10 and a U80 with 4 processors this wasn't observed.
+You might consider to disable dtrace if no granular IO data is needed - like offsets of IOs and IO size distribution; use `-D` option.
+Although UltraSPARC IIi processors are *somewhat* older, on a U10 and a U80 with 4 processors this wasn't observed.
 On U10 with only 384 MB memory the buffer size for dtrace was reduced only.